 Nobody can think about your goodwill and fortune more than your parents.
 Not even you, yourself.
 You ought to remember that and trust them, especially in your teenage.
 You might not realize it today but years down the line, you will.

 3. Life is good to all only after it teaches you what’s necessary

 You scored below average in your high school exams.
 You failed twice, at that exam you prepared for so religiously.
 You failed to secure a seat in any of the government colleges either through merit or through exam results.

 Now, you feel you are good for nothing.
 You don’t have a future.
 You’ll be at home as a depressed person while all your friends will enjoy their college lives.

 Remember, this is a tough time for you.
 But, life is about to get tougher.
 And, you have no option but to be resilient.
 You cannot quit.
 This isn’t who you are.
 You are not a quitter.
 You have to have faith in God and keep going.
 You have to trust the universe and your deeds.

-A few years from now, you will be exactly what you should – a strong, ambitious, and independent woman.
+A few years from now, you will be exactly what you should be – a strong, ambitious, and independent woman.
 A woman who will build her life with her hard work, determination, and persistence.
 A woman who will know what is best for her.

 18 is rather a critical age.
 The change in hormones, the new experiences, new beginnings, it is a roller coaster ride altogether.
 And by the time that age ends, it leaves you with a lot of lessons.
-Mine were the ones I have mentioned here.
+Mine were the ones I mentioned here.

 I hope I could justify your stay in my space and make it a good service in your reading menu.